Chace Crawford: Personal life

 Crawford shared an apartment with his Gossip Girl co-star Ed Westwick in Chelsea, Manhattan, at the beginning of the series in 2007 until July 2009, when Crawford moved out to rent an apartment in the Wall Street area.
 In 2010, Crawford was arrested in Plano, Texas, for possession of marijuana.
-Because it did not involve a drug dealer or bag of weed, he cut a deal to pay for his marijuana possession arrest with probation and community service in 2011.
-Crawford's brother in-law is former Dallas Cowboys quarterback Tony Romo.
+Because it did not involve a drug dealer or a bag of weed, he cut a deal to pay for his arrest with probation and community service in 2011.
+Crawford's brother in-law is former Dallas Cowboys quarterback Tony Romo, who Crawford's sister, Candice, married in 2011.
 He practices Transcendental Meditation, which he says is like "a natural Xanax".